 The unique feature of the Ferrari is its patented carbon and electrochromic glass roof that has an operational time of just seven seconds between closed coupe to fully open convertible, and it also features five degrees of window tint for the metre-square glass panel.
 To maintain body rigidity with the roof open the side sills, centre chassis tunnel and the A-pillars are reinforced, with the Superamerica also being fitted with a carbonfibre boot-lid.

 I got to see the car first hand at the Gosford Classic Car Museum and it was beautifully presented with only 9,663 on the odometer.
-It’s estimated to sell between $500,000-600,000 and represents a wonderful piece of Ferrari road car history.If you enjoy this website then please donate so that it can remain online, free to all.
+It’s estimated to sell between $500,000-600,000 and represents a wonderful piece of Ferrari road car history.If you enjoy this website, please donate to help it grow.